open-pioneer/trails-openlayers-base-packages/docs/concepts/UI.md

 ## App layout

-trails-openlayers-base-packages will not provides any app layout.
-Only predefined and customize map anchor are implemented and can be used by the developer.
+trails-openlayers-base-packages will not provide any app layout.
+Only predefined and customizable map anchors are implemented and can be used by the developer to place components directly on the map.

 More information: [API documentation](https://open-pioneer.github.io/trails-demo/openlayers-base-packages/docs/modules/_open_pioneer_map.html#md:map-anchor-component)